Skip to content

 • You can download GitHub Desktop and unleash your potential.

-Once you've wrapped up your work on the feature branch and pushed it to origin, pay a visit to the repository and bask in the glow of this notification.
+pay a visit to the repository and bask in the glow of this notification.

 Pull Request